Related ToolsWindsurfCursorGithub CopilotClaudeChatgptGithub

 Windsurf Pricing (January 2026)

-Windsurf pricing showing Free, Pro at $15/month, and Teams at $30/month
+Windsurf pricing showing Free, Pro at $15 per month, and Teams at $30 per month

 Windsurf’s pricing undercuts Cursor by 25% at every tier

-The free tier is where Windsurf differentiates most sharply from Cursor.
-You get unlimited autocomplete via SWE-1-mini and 25 credits for premium models every month — indefinitely.
-Cursor’s free Hobby tier is just a one-week Pro trial.
+The free tier differentiates Windsurf most sharply: unlimited SWE-1-mini autocomplete plus 25 premium-model credits monthly, indefinitely.
+Cursor’s Hobby tier is a one-week Pro trial.

 Windsurf’s Key Differentiators